 This mild-mannered cat is perfect for those who want an undemanding companion with a moderate activity level.

-The amicable British Shorthair’s got the 3 Cs–calm, cool, collected.
-As depicted by the fictional character Puss in Boots, the British Shorthair is normally quiet but can have bursts of crazed activity if the need arises, e.g. playtime.
+The amicable British Shorthair’s got the 3 C’s–calm, cool, collected.
+As depicted by the fictional character Puss in Boots, the British Shorthair is normally quiet but can burst out in crazed activity when the need or desire arises.
+You’ll know when playtime has arrived!

 Perfect home companion

 The happy-go-lucky British Shorthair is a perfect addition to the family.
-It enjoys love and attention but not too demanding.
+It enjoys love and attention but isn’t too demanding.
 It can be loyal to its owners but can also be independent.

 The Ragdoll supposedly got its name because of its tendency to go floppy and limp with pleasure whenever it’s picked up.